biolab/orange3/doc/visual-programming/source/widgets/regression/mean.rst

 -  **Learner**

-Mean learning algorithm.
+A mean learning algorithm.

 -  **Predictor**

-Trained regressor.
+A trained regressor.
 Signal *Predictor* sends the regressor only if signal *Data* is present.

 Description